 Traumatic brain injuries can have a life-altering impact.
-When the brain suffers physical injury, it can affect how an individual thinks, moves and communicates.
-Victims and their families can face numerous challenges during brain injury recovery, from high medical costs to coping with long-term brain damage.
+When the brain suffers physical injury, it can affect how an individual thinks, moves, and communicates.
+Victims and their families may face numerous challenges during brain injury recovery, from high medical costs to coping with long-term effects.

 Schedule Your Free Consultation Today!